cshum/level-transactions/README.md

 Transaction instance inherits LevelUP, so one can expect all common methods of [LevelUP](https://github.com/Level/levelup#api) can be used with same behaviour.
 The difference comes where key based operations are linearizable.
-Also result set are isolated within transaction, only applied to database atomically on `.commit()` or discarded on `.rollback()`.
+Also result set are isolated within transaction, only persists atomically upon `.commit()` or discarded on `.rollback()`.

-### Key Based Operations
+### Key Operations

-The following methods performs exclusive lock on keys applied.

 * [**`tx.put(key, value, [options], [callback])`**](https://github.com/Level/levelup#put)
 * [**`tx.get(key, [options], [callback])`**](https://github.com/Level/levelup#get)
 * [**`tx.del(key, [options], [callback])`**](https://github.com/Level/levelup#del)
 * [**`tx.batch(array, [options], [callback])`**](https://github.com/Level/levelup#batch)

+Key based operations perform exclusive lock on keys applied.
-Under the hood, it maintains an internal queue where operations within transaction executed through correct sequence.
+Under the hood, it maintains an internal queue where operations within transaction executed sequentially.

-Keys acquired during lock phase of transaction ensure corresponding operations mutually exclusive.
+Keys acquired during lock phase of transaction ensure operations mutually exclusive.
 This makes `.get()` followed by a `.put()` a safe update operation.

 All errors except `NotFoundError` will cause a rollback, as non-exist item is not considered an error in transaction.